nickmvincent/cmpt419_fall2025/slides/deck3.md

 ## Externalities and AI

-- many AI harms as probably best described as externalities
+- many AI harms are probably best described as externalities
 - generally AI developers, even those who aren't explicitly trying to be "human centered" put some effort into not explicitly harming their users.
 So the main people being harmed are outside the "user" category
 - though there are exceptions (esp. government use of AI)